Is Repairing a Cheap CNC Mill Worth It?

 Looking further into the mill itself everything mechanical looks fine after a cleanup.
 The upgraded spindle appeared to be this Genmitsu Air-Cooled 300W though it has a bit of a different power supply and didn't come with the pot or spare collets.

-Although the mill came with no wiring, it did come with some shielded wirings and crimped JST PH connectors on the control board which was actually great news for this rebuild because shielding here is a must as the high power spindle will induce a magnetic feild that will destort data lines to the steppers.
+Although the mill came with no wiring, it did come with some shielded wirings and crimped JST PH connectors on the control board which was great news for this rebuild because shielding here is a must as the high-power spindle will induce a magnetic field that will distort data lines to the steppers.

 Getting it Working

-First, I cleaned it off with some blue paper towels and compressed air as the previous owner left it pretty dirty.
-I then applied teflon lube to the lead screws and cleaned them with a tooth brush to get ride of all the debries (aluminium shavings and wood dust).
+First, I cleaned it off with some paper towels and compressed air.
+I then applied Teflon lube to the lead screws and cleaned them with a toothbrush to get rid of all the debris (aluminum shavings and wood dust).

 I managed to Wire it all together temporally with a power supply I had on hand.
-I donwload UGS (Universal Gcode Sender) after reading it was much similer than Mach3 and connected my computer running UGS to the mill's control board.
-To my relief it worked perfectly.
-The gantery never stalled or got stuck it just need a mechanical tune up and some teflon lube.
-No new parts required other than some wires, switches, knobs, power supply, and an enclosure.
+I downloaded UGS (Universal Gcode Sender) after reading it was much simpler than Mach3 and connected my computer running UGS to the mill's control board.
+To my relief, it worked perfectly.
+The gantry never stalled or got stuck it just needed a mechanical tune-up and some Teflon lube.
+No new parts were required other than some wires, switches, knobs, power supply, and an enclosure.

-One last thing i had to do was tighten up the lead screw couplers which should be done before each useage anyway.
+One last thing i had to do was tighten up the lead screw couplers which should be done before each usage anyway.

 Building an Electronics Enclosure

-It would nice to have the original Vivor enclosure as it looks like a decent sheet metal build.
-One down side is it might not have fit the additional power supply . since I didn't have any and the previous owner said he throw it out!?
-I decided to go with a DIY enclosure.
+It would be nice to have the original Vivor enclosure as it looks like a decent sheet metal build.
+One downside is it might not have fit the additional power supply for the upgraded spindle.
+Since I didn't have the original, the previous owner said he threw it out, I decided to go with a DIY enclosure.
 I built it using what I had on hand, which was MDF, and I also bought some cheap acrylic sheets to spruce it up a bit.
-My review of working with MDF is not great as it seems to be cheap, toxic, annoying to clean up, and contray to popular belief very difficult to machine as it flakes unlike most hard woods or even plywood which can splinter but often cut away nicely.
+My review of working with MDF is not great as it seems to be cheap, toxic, annoying to clean up, and contrary to popular belief very difficult to machine as it flakes unlike most hardwoods or even plywood which can splinter but often cut away nicely (at the correct rate and with the correct bit).

 I cut out the MDF sheets with a table saw, and used a hand router to carve some grooves for the acrylic sheets.
-For the acylic sheets I went all out because I had access to a CNC CO2 laser.
-I cut out a nice pattern for cooling fan and for each connection with engraved labels for convience.
+For the acrylic sheets, I went all out because I had access to a CNC CO2 laser.
+I cut out a nice pattern for the cooling fan and for each connection with engraved labels for convenience.

-On the top of the enclosure, I used the hand router to mill out an area for the potentimoter and The estop switch.
-The estop is an obvious must for operating a mill, the nice thing about this estop is it has both a NO (normally open) and NC (normally closed) isolated switch.
-Both switches are rated for 5A at 250V which adds a lot of versitility for both power and data.
-Looking back a few things changed on my original plan but I decided to make the NC connection the power for spindle (so hitting estop would cut power to the spindle) and the NO is a 5V signal that goes to the control board and pauses the Gcode, which has proved to be a valuable feature easily stopping and resuming pieces.
-I just used a random pot I had lying around, I 3d printed the knob for it as well (5K Ohms I think, but it really doesn’t matter as I can’t tell the speed anyway).
+On the top of the enclosure, I used the hand router to mill out an area for the potentiometer and The E- stop switch.
+The E-stop is an obvious must for operating a mill, the nice thing about this E-stop is it has both a NO (normally open) and NC (normally closed) isolated switch.
+Both switches are rated for 5A at 250V which adds a lot of versatility for both power and data.
+Looking back a few things changed in my original plan but I decided to make the NC connection the power for the spindle (so hitting E-stop would cut power to the spindle) and the NO is a 5V signal that goes to the control board and pauses the Gcode, which has proved to be a valuable feature easily stopping and resuming pieces.
+I just used a random pot I had lying around, I 3d printed the knob for it as well (5K Ohms I think, but it doesn’t matter as I didn't own a tachometer).

 Then I had the joy of wiring and soldering a wiring harness.
-I also had to buy assortments of JST-SN conenctors, and some plugins for the mains which included a fuse and a switch.
+I also had to buy assortments of JST-SN connectors, and some plugins for the mains which included a fuse and a switch.
 Luckily I had some cable loom, heat shrink, wires, JST-PH connectors, XT-60s, high current wire, and other odds and ends to get this thing working.
-I also elected to use these nice screw on airplane connectors from the enclosure to the mill for a good secure connection and ease of dissamblly for storage.
-There's lot I didn't mention like types of wires the xt-90s for spindle (which i decided was a good idea to easily disconect the wiring harnes), and the cooling fan/ buck converter.
-If your curious here's a image
+I also elected to use these nice screw-on airplane connectors from the enclosure to the mill for a good secure connection and ease of dissembled for storage.
+There's a lot I didn't mention like the types of wires the xt-90s for spindle (which i decided was a good idea to easily disconnect the wiring harness), and the cooling fan/ buck converter.
+If you are curious here's an image.

 Setting up a PC